plabayo/learn-rust-101/README.md

 ```

 You can learn to create, compile and run your first Rust program at "[First Steps with Cargo - The Cargo Book](https://www.rust-lang.org/learn/get-started)".

+> If you are looking for a fun bigger project to help you learn Rust,
+> you might find it fun to buy your own cargo-like tool: <https://blog.mgattozzi.dev/freight-part-1/>

 #### [Linting and styling](#linting-and-styling)